PERGA

 The Crash Landing

-The last Dream Speaker is sent to the planet, but the landing fails and the ship crash lands on PERGA.
+The last Dream Speaker is sent to the planet, but the landing fails and the ship crash lands.

 -